kuzudb/kuzu-blog/src/content/post/2025-07-23-vector-indices.md

 they're still not very fast in those larger dimensions.
 For example, there are many experiments in the sa-tree papers ([1](https://dl.acm.org/doi/10.1007/s007780200060), [2](https://dl.acm.org/doi/10.1145/1227161.1322337)) that still explore half of the vectors in $V$.
-Therefore, in the framework the FES theorem, sa trees are "Exact" and "Scalable", but not "Fast".
+Therefore, in the framework of the FES theorem, sa trees are "Exact" and "Scalable", but not "Fast".